MatthewScholefield/fitipy/README.md

 # Fitipy

-This small python module is used to eliminate checks if a file exists and casts to and from a string.
-It applies a [redis](https://redis.io)-style interface to the filesystem.
+This small python module used for automatic synchronization of a Python data type with a file.
+Typically, this is useful in places where a small amount of data is stored.

 ## Installation